Carlisle railway station: Twentieth century

 During 1922, five of the seven companies that operated at the station were absorbed into the London Midland & Scottish Railway (LMS) after the Railways Act 1921.
 During the Second World War, black paint was applied to the roof glazing as a precautionary measure against enemy air raids.

 Preventative maintenance gradually led to large areas of the glass roof becoming unsafe and forcing occasional platform closures after falling glass.
-In 1957 it was decided to reduce the area of the roof and concentrate maintenance activities on the remaining area.
+In 1957, it was decided to reduce the area of the roof and concentrate maintenance activities on the remaining area.
 Between 1957 and 1958, the south-western half of the station roof, and portions of its north-eastern half and the end screens were removed.
 The original glass panes were replaced by large patent glazing panels.
 The substantial supporting wall at the south-western side of the station was left in place.
 The wall is built of sandstone and linked to the main buildings by a series of arched tunnels in the undercroft.

-In November 1972, the station received Grade II* listed status; its citation notes: "The building by Tite is among the most important early major railway stations in Britain".
+In November 1972, the station received Grade II* listed status; its citation notes: "The building by Tite is among the most important early major railway stations in Britain."
 In April 1994, the freestanding retaining wall was also listed separately as Grade II.

 Restorations

-Between October 2010 and March 2011, a series of improvements were performed at Carlisle Station, focused upon its passenger amenities, such as the waiting, meeting and seating areas.
+Between October 2010 and March 2011, a series of improvements were performed at Carlisle station; these were focused on its passenger amenities, such as the waiting, meeting and seating areas.
 From 13 July 2013 to 7 April 2014, as part of a £1.5 million refurbishment project, accessibility at the station was improved via the refurbishment of the lifts and other alterations to achieve step-free access to all of the platforms.
 In conjunction, a formerly-disused subway was also renovated.